 The first think you will be asked to do is fill out an application.
 Together with this you will most probably be asked to run your own credit report.
 Sometimes the landlord’s agent will ask for funds and will run the credit themselves, but generally you will be allowed to run it.

 Three recommended sites on which to run your credit are: freecreditreport.com, creditscore.com/creditreport.com, and annualcreditreport.com.
+You may also want to try Wallethub.
 Make sure to run a full report on all three bureaus, not just the score.
 You will submit this report together with the completed application below.

 If you do not have good credit or have no credit (a foreign national) you may be asked to provide a guarantor or pay several months up front.
 The guarantor will have to fill out the application and provide their credit report.
 If your company is guaranteeing your lease other documentation may be required.